What is it?

 For every business, the information that is required and the preciseness that is needed will vary.
 In the near term, even a simple supply chain control tower can add value.
 For example, a good starting point might be establishing a consolidated view that keeps your team updated about when suppliers have shipped, when the order is loaded on transport and the expected arrival day.

-Over time, you can consider what other data would be helpful and continue to build out the control tower.
+Over time, you can consider what other data would be helpful and continue to build out the supply chain control tower.
 In most cases, in addition to knowing where things are, you can benefit from early awareness of abnormalities or variations in shipping and being able to answer demand-related questions.
 For example:

 - Will a shipment arrive on time?